SELJAK BRAND x CITIZEN WOLF

 Last June, when we crowdfunded $32,000 to develop a lighter weight recycled blanket for the warmer months, we were stoked that Citizen Wolf jumped at the chance to be part of the project – the first of its kind in Australia.

 The most exciting aspect of this project?
-It has proven the possibility of turning pre- and post-consumer textiles waste from around Australia into beautiful, useful things for everyday living.
+It has proven it's possible to turn pre- and post-consumer textiles waste from around Australia into beautiful, useful things for everyday living.

 The Better Threads Project is an active inquiry into the question, are circular models for denim possible in Australia?
 Our vision for circularity in denim is to utlise materials at their highest utility, diverting textiles from landfill and returning the value to producers and consumers of denim.